ALFI-lib/alfi-lib.github.io/content/en/docs/splines/cubic/fixed-third.md

 \end{cases}
 $$

-Thus, if the third derivatives at the endpoints are not equal, we get two contradictory equations.
-However, if they are equal, we are left with only one equation instead of two.
+Thus, if the third derivatives at the endpoints are not equal, we get two contradictory equations, and if they are equal, we are left with only one equation instead of two.

-To resolve this situation, we take the arithmetic mean of the third derivatives at each node and set the modules of $c_1$ and $c_2$ (the fictitious one) equal.
+To resolve this situation, we take the arithmetic mean of the third derivatives at each node and equate the absolute values of $c_1$ and $c_2$ (which is fictitious).

 Then we get the following expressions:
 - $c_1 = -\frac{h_1\left(f'''(x_1) + f'''(x_2)\right)}{8}$